sbesselsen/symfony-prelude/README.md

 If you want to use Symfony components without using the full framework, this tool gives you a simple and consistent way to load a Dependency Injection container from YAML files without boilerplate code.

+## Getting started

+Load it from composer:

+`composer require sbesselsen/symfony-prelude`

 ## Usage

 Create a central file where you get the container for the root directory of your project: